Halloween Scrooge—Dogs Don’t Like Wearing Halloween Costumes

 Your pet wants you to read our newsletter.
 (Then give them a treat.)

-Dogs don’t like wearing costumes because they easily become stressed and uncomfortable when wearing clothing, especially anything on the head or around the body.
+Dogs don’t like wearing costumes because they easily become stressed and uncomfortable when wearing clothing, especially anything on their head or around their bodies.

 Signs that your dog doesn’t like wearing their costume might include looking tense with a closed mouth.
 A stiff body is indicative of a dog who is not comfortable — it’s as though they are frozen in angst.
 In contrast, a content dog will have a happy face and a relaxed body and tail.

-14 frighteningly cute Halloween costumes for your dog to rock this year.
+Here are some frighteningly cute and spooky looks for your dog to rock this year.

 Scarier than Halloween Kills.